sep/injector/README.md

   -w, --wcf_client_endpoint          Whether or not this is a WCF client endpoint injection.

   -e, --environment_value            Whether or not VALUE is an environment variable.
 If it is, the value will be pulled from the environment named by VALUE.

+  -j, --json_path                    Whether or not VALUE is a json path (https://www.newtonsoft.com/json/help/html/QueryJsonSelectTokenJsonPath.htm).
+If it is, the value will be the result of querying the JSON
+                                     file specified by 'json_path'.

+  --envFile                          Path to a ".env" file (or other filename).

+  --json_file                        Path to a JSON file for use in conjunction with '-j' or '--json_path'.

   --help                             Display this help screen.